MoralisWeb3/docs/docs/01-web3-data-api/evm/nft-api/spam-detection/how-to-report-nft-spam.md

 { "message": "Submission successful" }
 ```

-Congratulations 🥳 You just report spam ERC20 contracts with just a few lines of code using the Moralis Utils API!
+Congratulations 🥳 You just report spam NFT contracts with just a few lines of code using the Moralis Utils API!

 ## API Reference